 The business advantages of scale and scope are widely recognized, but large, global enterprises often fail to fully realize them when it comes to innovation.
 Innovations that are developed in one geographic region or business unit — new products to delight customers, new HR policies to attract and retain talent, new production processes that drive efficiency gains — too often stay within them instead of being disseminated across the enterprise.

 Not everything needs to scale globally.
 Local innovations for local markets matter.
-But there are meaningful downsides of not scaling the great many innovations that are born locally but do have significant global potential.
-These include lost revenues, since a new product originating in one region could be sold to customers in others, and higher costs, since teams around the world often end up duplicating (or triplicating, or quadruplicating) investments in solving common problems.
-The CEO of McDonald’s, Chris Kempczinski, highlighted this in a recent memo, in which he noted that insufficient collaboration across regions meant that “we are trying to solve the same problems multiple times, aren’t always sharing ideas, and can be slow to innovate.”
+But there are meaningful downsides of not scaling the great many innovations that are born locally and do have significant global potential.
+These include lost revenues, since a new product originating in one region could be sold to customers in others, and higher costs, since teams around the world often end up duplicating investments in solving common problems.
+The CEO of McDonald’s, Chris Kempczinski, highlighted this in a recent memo, saying that insufficient collaboration across regions meant that “we are trying to solve the same problems multiple times, aren’t always sharing ideas, and can be slow to innovate.”

 Watch our on-demand webcast to further explore this topic.